Azure/kafka-sink-azure-kusto/README.md

 * **Please provide any related information needed to understand the change** - Especially in the form of unit tests, but also docs, guidelines, use-case, best practices, etc as appropriate.
 * **Checks should pass**
+* Run `mvn dependency-check:check`.
+This should return no High/Medium vulnerabilities in any libraries/dependencies

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or